bl4ko/netbox-ssot/README.md

 # Netbox-SSOT

 Netbox-ssot is a tool to keep Netbox in sync with external data sources.

 Currently the supported external data sources types are:

 - `ovirt`
+- `vmware`

+> This plugin operates only with objects that have `netbox-ssot` Tag assigned to them.
+> So if you want your existing objects to be managed by it, you have to assigne them `netbox-ssot`  Tag.

 ## Configuration